obidua/OMBARO/OMBAROMobile/MOBILE_APP_UPDATES.md

 # OMBARO Mobile App - Updates Summary

 ## Overview
-The mobile application has been updated to match the web application structure and rebranded from "ZexDream" to "OMBARO - Your Beauty & Wellness Platform".
+The mobile application has been updated to match the web application structure and rebranded from "OMBARO" to "OMBARO - Your Beauty & Wellness Platform".

 ## Key Updates

 ### 1. Branding Changes
-- **Application Name**: Changed from "ZexDream" to "OMBARO"
+- **Application Name**: Changed from "OMBARO" to "OMBARO"
 - **Package Name**: Updated to `ombaro-mobile`
 - **Bundle Identifier**: `com.ombaro.mobile` (iOS and Android)
 - **Color Scheme**: Updated from purple-based to blue-based theme